ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ![EDM classification](media/EDMClassification.png)

-EDM classification enables you to create custom sensitive information types that refer to exact values in a database of sensitive information.
+EDM-based classification enables you to create custom sensitive information types that refer to exact values in a database of sensitive information.
 The database can be refreshed daily or weekly, and it can contain up to ten million rows of data.
 So as employees, patients, or clients come and go, and records change, your custom sensitive information types remain current and applicable.
 And, you can use EDM classification with policies, such as [data loss prevention policies](data-loss-prevention-policies.md) (DLP) or [Microsoft Cloud App Security file policies](https://docs.microsoft.com/cloud-app-security/data-protection-policies).

-> [!NOTE]
-> **EDM classification is currently in preview**, and is currently supported for Office 365 DLP and Microsoft Cloud App Security, across Exchange Online and Microsoft Teams.
-To participate in the preview, must have Office 365 E3, Office 365 E5, or Office 365 Advanced Compliance as an add-on.

 ## Required licenses and permissions

 - During the preview program, if your organization has [DLP capabilities](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-protection-service-description/messaging-policy-and-compliance-servicedesc#data-loss-prevention-dlp), you can try EDM classification.
 If you are not already participating in the preview, [contact us](https://resources.office.com/us-landing-spe-contactus.html?LCID=EN-US) to get started.

 - You must be a global admin, compliance administrator, or Exchange Online administrator to perform the tasks described in this article.
 To learn more about DLP permissions, see [Permissions](data-loss-prevention-policies.md#permissions).

+> [!NOTE]
+> **EDM classification is currently in preview**, and is currently supported for Office 365 DLP and Microsoft Cloud App Security, across Exchange Online and Microsoft Teams.
+To participate in the preview, must have Office 365 E3, Office 365 E5, or Office 365 Advanced Compliance as an add-on.

 ## The work flow at a glance